GravityPDF/gravity-pdf-documentation/docs/v6/developers/filters/gfpdf_form_settings_advanced.md

 ## Usage

-The following sample shows you how to add two new fields to the Advanced tab of the contextual PDF settings pages:
+The following sample shows you how to add two new fields to the Advanced section of the contextual PDF settings pages:

 ```
 add_filter( 'gfpdf_form_settings_advanced', function( $fields ) {